 Kate and Shaun Woods own and run 10 Chains, along with help from family and close friends.
 We feel very privileged to live in a beautiful part of Australia with such amazing grape-growing credentials.
 We are passionate about what we produce and wish to share it with all lovers of great wine.

-Our wines are currently made under contract by Castelli Estate in Denmark, WA. are honoured to have such professional people looking after our valuable commodity!
+Our wines are currently made under contract by Michael Ng and his team at Silkwood Wines, Pemberton.
+We are honoured to have such professional people looking after our valuable commodity!

 There is a strong sense of heritage in the Pemberton and Northcliffe regions of the South West of Western Australia.
 The area was first surveyed in the early 1900s as a potential source of timber and fresh produce for the growing colonies of Western Australia.
 The Group Settlement Scheme was established between the governments of Britain and Australia as a means by which to bring families (from both abroad and the young cities of Australia) to the region to clear the land and develop these industries.